dd32/td-gh-ex/readme.txt

 2. Customize the style of your website by adding a logo, setting your preferred layout, activating the Homepage Sections, changing the fonts and selecting custom colors.

 == Changelog ==
+1.2.2 - April 29, 2020
+Fix for page templates when used on static homepage

 1.2 - April 27, 2020
 Updated styling compatibility with block editor
 Added optional homepage sidebar